 San Jose, CA – The Sims 5 may seem like a distant wish at this point, but The Sims 4 will soon be delighting many gamers with untold possibilities of simulated Sims lives.
-However, for the Maxis Sim Studio Team, upgrading graphics to the best textures and adding new personality traits and character moods simply hasn’t been enough to peak their curiosity.
-They want to change the way you Sim.
+This is just the latest in a range of recent developments in the world of VR, from new home golf simulators for sale, to new training software being used by the emergency services.
+However, for the Maxis Sim Studio Team, it has been a particularly impressive achievement thanks to upgraded graphics which include the best textures, new personality traits and character moods.
+Furthermore, they want to change the way you Sim.

 “The idea originated from a movie night” -Shelly Knight Team Leader of The Sims 5